2600hz/kazoo/applications/callflow/doc/ref/set_variable.md

 #### Schema

-Validator for the set_variable callflow's data object
+Validator for the set_variable callflow data object